WakiMak/trentent.github.io-forked/_posts/2017-03-10-citrix-workspace-environment-manager-vs-group-policy-preferences-performance-story.md

 However cool this is, this GPO is not the one I want ðŸ™‚

-I want the next GPO ({E6775312-&#8230;}). Â This GPO is the one that I have converted to WEM as it only dealt with group membership. Â WEM can filter on conditions like a file/folder exist but since I didn&#8217;t want to do another thousand or so registry entries I focused on the smaller GPO.
+I want the next GPO ({E6775312-...}). Â This GPO is the one that I have converted to WEM as it only dealt with group membership. Â WEM can filter on conditions like a file/folder exist but since I didn't want to do another thousand or so registry entries I focused on the smaller GPO.

 <img class="aligncenter size-full wp-image-2067" src="http://theorypc.ca/wp-content/uploads/2017/03/the_real_meat.png" alt="" width="1245" height="745" srcset="http://theorypc.ca/wp-content/uploads/2017/03/the_real_meat.png 1245w, http://theorypc.ca/wp-content/uploads/2017/03/the_real_meat-300x180.png 300w, http://theorypc.ca/wp-content/uploads/2017/03/the_real_meat-768x460.png 768w, http://theorypc.ca/wp-content/uploads/2017/03/the_real_meat-550x330.png 550w" sizes="(max-width: 1245px) 100vw, 1245px" />

 &nbsp;

-This is the real meat. Â We can see the GPO I&#8217;m interested in started processing at 2:33:14:5252890.
+This is the real meat. Â We can see the GPO I'm interested in started processing at 2:33:14:5252890.

 <img class="aligncenter size-full wp-image-2068" src="http://theorypc.ca/wp-content/uploads/2017/03/the_real_meat_is_cooked.png" alt="" width="1394" height="357" srcset="http://theorypc.ca/wp-content/uploads/2017/03/the_real_meat_is_cooked.png 1394w, http://theorypc.ca/wp-content/uploads/2017/03/the_real_meat_is_cooked-300x77.png 300w, http://theorypc.ca/wp-content/uploads/2017/03/the_real_meat_is_cooked-768x197.png 768w" sizes="(max-width: 1394px) 100vw, 1394px" />

 And then completed at 2:33:15.2480580.

-The CSE didn&#8217;t actually finish though, until 2:33:15.706579 :
+The CSE didn't actually finish though, until 2:33:15.706579 :

 <img class="aligncenter size-full wp-image-2069" src="http://theorypc.ca/wp-content/uploads/2017/03/cleanup_complete_activities.png" alt="" width="1377" height="161" srcset="http://theorypc.ca/wp-content/uploads/2017/03/cleanup_complete_activities.png 1377w, http://theorypc.ca/wp-content/uploads/2017/03/cleanup_complete_activities-300x35.png 300w, http://theorypc.ca/wp-content/uploads/2017/03/cleanup_complete_activities-768x90.png 768w" sizes="(max-width: 1377px) 100vw, 1377px" />